Mnesarchella dugdalei

 Mnesarchella dugdalei is a species of primitive moths in the family Mnesarchaeidae.
 This species was first described by George William Gibbs in 2019, and is endemic to New Zealand.
-This species can be found in the Auckland, Coromandel, Waikato, Bay of Plenty, Taranaki, Taupō, Gisborne and Hawke's Bay regions.
 M. dugdalei lives in damp but well lit forest sites at altitudes of between 200 m and 1300 m.
 Adults of this species are on the wing from October to December.

 Taxonomy

 Waitakere Ranges, type locality of M. dugdalei.

 This species was first described by George William Gibbs in 2019 and named M. dugdalei in honour of John Stewart Dugdale.
 The male holotype was collected at Fairy Falls Track in the Waitākere Ranges by Dugdale in December and is held in the New Zealand Arthropod Collection.

 Description

 This species is small with pale brown forewings iridescent with brass colour tones.
 There are two white thin lines on the forewings.

 Distribution

-This species is endemic to New Zealand and found in the Auckland, Coromandel, Waikato, Bay of Plenty, Taranaki, Taupo, Gisborne and Hawkes Bay regions.
+This species can be found in the Auckland, Coromandel, Waikato, Bay of Plenty, Taranaki, Taupō, Gisborne and Hawke's Bay regions.